FedericaBucchieri/Invation_2020_21_HYP/README.md

     - watch:
       - isActivated(): the father of MenuItem that is TheHeader that is passing the prop is Activate can change the value of this prop and this method is used to know when it happens to handle the change of the style when the window becomes small enough
     - methods:
       - changeDisplayItemExtension(): this method is used to handle the change of the style of the navbar
     - mounted(): this mounted is used to listen to a custom event that is created in the breadcrump and it is used to update the value of the data highlight, used to show in which area of the site the user is situated
   - menuItem:
-    - Extension.vue:
+    - Extension.vue: This component modelize the extension to each navbar menu tab
       - props:
         - theHeaderMenuItemExtensionName: the name of the Extension.vue
         - theHeaderMenuItemExtensionPath: the path of the link associated to that Extension.vue
         - disabled: a boolean needed to know if the link to the content of the extension should be reachable or not
       - mounted(): this method is used to compute the value of the prop disabled
 - vision: it contains all the components used exclusively inside the vision pages
+  - FeaturesDetailsSection.vue: Details of each element inside the visionGuideTourElement, namely the numberTag and the product image
+    - props:
+      - content: The array of elements to be displayed by this element: numberTag, image and name
+  - FeaturesTitleSection.vue: Main info of each element inside the visionGuideTourElement, namely the title, the subtitle and the product overview
-  - FeaturesDetailsSection.vue:
+    - props:
+      - content: The array of elements to be displayed by this element: title, subtitle, overview and link
+  - VisionGuidedTour.vue: Component that aims at design the product tour inside each vision page.
-  - FeaturesTitleSection.vue:
+    - props:
-  - VisionGuidedTour.vue:
+      - TO BE ADDED
   - VisionGuidedTourItem.vue:
+    - props:
+      - TO BE ADDED

 and the following components that are instantiated only one time inside the default layout: